Variational Inference for Deblending Crowded Starfields: Empirical Comparison of KL Objectives

-In contrast, optimizing the sleep objective consistently converged to a similar ELBO across all restarts and appeared to avoid shallow local optima (Figure~\ref{fig:optim_path}c).
-Recall that sleep phase optimization does not directly optimize the test ELBO.
-However, the test ELBO increases nonetheless, because the variational posterior better approximates the exact posterior as the optimization proceeds.

-Shallow local optima in the ELBO result in unreliable catalogs.
+These shallow local optima in the ELBO result in unreliable catalogs.
 The bottom row of Figure~\ref{fig:optim_path} displays the estimated locations, defined as the mode of the fitted variational distribution.
-The bottom left shows these locations after converging to a shallow local optimum.
-In this local optimum, the upper left tile was correctly estimated to have two stars; however, both estimated stars were placed at the same location.
-For correct detections, one of the locations should be placed on the second star.
-However, in order to move one of the estimated locations to the second star, the optimization path must traverse a region where the log-likelihood is lower than the current configuration (Figure~\ref{fig:local_optima_cartoon}).
+Figure~\ref{fig:optim_path}(e) shows these locations after converging to a shallow local optimum.
+Here, the upper left tile was correctly estimated to have two stars, but both estimated stars were incorrectly placed at the same location.
+(One of the locations should be placed on the second star.)
+To move one of the estimated locations to the second star, the optimization path must traverse a region where the log-likelihood is lower than the current configuration (Figure~\ref{fig:local_optima_cartoon}).
 The displayed configuration is a local optimum where the gradient with respect to its locations is approximately zero.

-In contrast, the sleep-phase variational distribution consistently placed its mode around the four true stars.
-The sleep objective is quadratic in the logit-location estimate $\mu_\ell$ (Equation~\ref{eq:gaussian_sleep_loss}), and the gradient does not vanish in the sleep objective.
-An example of correct detection after sleep-phase optimization is shown in the bottom right image of~Figure~\ref{fig:optim_path}.
+On the other hand, using the expected forward KL does not directly optimize the test ELBO.
+However, the test ELBO increases nonetheless, because the variational posterior better approximates the exact posterior as the optimization proceeds.
+Optimizing $\mathcal{L}_{fwd}$ consistently converged to a similar ELBO across all restarts and avoided shallow local optima (Figure~\ref{fig:optim_path}c).
+At each iteration of SGD, the evaluated loss is quadratic in the logit-location estimate $\mu_\ell$ (\ref{eq:gaussian_sleep_loss}), and the gradient does not vanish.
+By avoiding shallow local optima, the variational distribution fit with the forward KL always placed its mode on the four true stars in our trials.
+An example of successful detection by fitting with $\mathcal{L}_{fwd}$ is shown in~Figure~\ref{fig:optim_path}(f).